Spider-Man: Web of Shadows: Microsoft Windows, PlayStation 3, Wii, and Xbox 360

-Unable to contact any scientific genius, Spider-Man reluctantly breaks the Tinkerer (William Utay) out of Ryker's Island, with help from an incarcerated Rhino (Fred Tatasciore), so that he would create a device to destroy the symbiotes without harming the hosts.
-However, by this point the symbiotes have taken over Manhattan, forcing S.H.I.E.L.D. to isolate it from the rest of New York.
-While S.H.I.E.L.D. constructs the Tinkerer's device, Spider-Man assists with various operations, such as persuading the Kingpin to aid S.H.I.E.L.D. and defeating Symbiote Electro, who also agrees to help after Spider-Man removes his symbiote.
+Spider-Man, unable to contact any scientific genius, reluctantly decides to break the Tinkerer (William Utay) out of Ryker's Island so he can create a device to kill the symbiotes without harming the hosts, choosing to align with either Moon Knight or Vulture.
+He breaks out the Tinkerer with the help of the Rhino (Fred Tatasciore) then decides his fate: in the red suit, he tricks Rhino into thinking he can escape through the front door: in the black suit, he recruits Rhino and lets him escape through an elevator.
+Spider-Man frees the Tinkerer after.
+S.H.I.E.L.D. decided to destroy the Manhattan Bridge to stop the symbiotes from spreading elsewhere.
+While S.H.I.E.L.D. constructs the Tinkerer's device, Spider-Man assists with various operations, such as persuading the Kingpin to aid S.H.I.E.L.D. and rescuing civilians and escorting them into S.H.I.E.L.D. bases.
+Spider-Man then fights and defeats Symbiote Electro before deciding his fate: in the red suit, he encourages Electro through words and Electro eventually takes off the symbiote and then passes out; in the black suit, he forcefully takes off the symbiote but repeatedly punching Electro and taking it off.
 Spider-Man also defends the S.H.I.E.L.D. base at Stark Tower from a symbiote attack, assists Moon Knight in protecting Spector Tower, and aids Wolverine with a civilian evacuation.
-During the evacuation, Wolverine gets infected by a symbiote, but Spider-Man defeats and rescues him, potentially ripping him in half under the black suit's influence.
+During the evacuation, Wolverine gets infected by a symbiote, turning into Symbiote Wolverine.
+Spider-Man fights and defeats him before deciding his fate: in the red suit, he lets Wolverine take off the symbiote by digging his claws into his guts, saving him; in the black suit, he rips Wolverine in half, breaking his alliance with Wolverine.